Mark Michael Howcutt

 By the time of the census held on 31 March 1901, Mark and Sarah’s nine surviving offspring were quite widely scattered.

-• John Thomas (“Jack”) was working as a coachman and lived with his wife Fanny and their five children at 11 Church Street, Aldershot, Hampshire (7).
+· John Thomas (“Jack”) was working as a coachman and lived with his wife Fanny and their five children at 11 Church Street, Aldershot, Hampshire.

-• Oliver was a navvy, living in one of the Newcastle & Gateshead Water Company’s huts at a site on the south side of the River Rede in the parish of Troughend, Northumberland (8).
+· Oliver was a navvy, living in one of the Newcastle & Gateshead Water Company’s huts at a site on the south side of the River Rede in the parish of Troughend, Northumberland.

-• Matilda (“Tilly”) was living at 3 Wolesley Road, Wealdstone, Middlesex with her husband Arthur L Husband and their daughter May Howcutt (10).
+· Matilda (“Tilly”) was living at 3 Wolesley Road, Wealdstone, Middlesex with her husband Arthur L Husband and their daughter May Howcutt.

-• Elizabeth Sarah (“Lizzie”) was recorded at Laburnum Cottage, Harrow Weald, Middlesex with her husband Edward A P "Augustus" Watts and their children, Edmund A, Arthur E and Ellen M (11).
+· Elizabeth Sarah (“Lizzie”) was recorded at Laburnum Cottage, Harrow Weald, Middlesex with her husband Edward A P "Augustus" Watts and their children, Edmund A, Arthur E and Ellen M.

-• Charlotte Ellen (“Lottie”) was still single and working as a housemaid living in at 296 Upper Richmond Road, Putney, London (12).
+· Charlotte Ellen (“Lottie”) was still single and working as a housemaid living in at 296 Upper Richmond Road, Putney, London.

-• Mark was working as a stableman and living at The Stables, Red House, Effingham, Surrey (13).
+· Mark was working as a stableman and living at The Stables, Red House, Effingham, Surrey.

-• Frederick Andrew (“Fred”) was one of the grooms living in two rooms at Ascott House stables, Wing.
-Amongst his six companions there was 59 year old James Manning, who had been born at Brixworth (14).
+· Frederick Andrew (“Fred”) was one of the grooms living in two rooms at Ascott House stables, Wing.
+Amongst his six companions there was 59 year old James Manning, who had been born at Brixworth.

-A total of 32 grandchildren of Mark and Sarah Elizabeth have been identified, being born between 1892 and 1934.
+33 grandchildren of Mark and Sarah Elizabeth have been identified, all born between 1892 and 1934.
 This is probably a complete tally, apart from any children Maria Ann may have produced.
-For 22 of these grandchildren, all of their own children have been identified; these amount to 50 people.
-If Mark and Sarah Elizabeth's remaining 10 grandchildren produced offspring at the same rate, the total of number of great grandchildren would be around 73.
+For 31 of these grandchildren, their own children have been identified; these amount to 65 people, plus another two who were probably members of this group.
+If Mark and Sarah Elizabeth's remaining two grandchildren produced offspring at the same rate as their siblings and cousins, the total number of great grandchildren would be around 71.
 There are also numerous 2x, 3x and 4x great grandchildren and at least three 5x great grandchildren.

 Notes

-(1) Nelson Street was a road, now forming part of St John Street, that ran north from Carlton Hill to Sussex Street, a short distance to the east of Grand Parade.
-All of the housing in Nelson Street has been redeveloped since the Howcutts lived there.
+[1] Nelson Street was a road that now forms part of St John Street.
+It ran northwards from Carlton Hill to Sussex Street, a short distance to the east of Grand Parade.
+All the buildings in Nelson Street have been redeveloped since the Howcutts lived there.

-(2) The sequence of households in the 1851 and 1861 censuses indicates that John Howcutt's family lived in what was then the sixth cottage on the south side of Silver Street from the High Street corner.
+[2] The sequence of households in the 1851 and 1861 censuses indicates that John Howcutt's family lived in what was then the sixth cottage on the south side of Silver Street from the High Street corner.
 In the 1841 census, John's parents were living at the fourth house from that corner on that side of Silver Street.
-By comparing the position of neighbours in each direction in 1841 with 1851, it is appears that John had taken over his parents' house and either two extra cottages were built or divided after 1841 or that census had left out the dwellings concerned (or, maybe, the houses were not listed in strict order).
-The deed when John sold the cottage in 1850 (although he continued to live there afterwards), confirms that the previous occupier was Thomas Howcutt.
+By comparing the position of neighbours in each direction in 1841 with 1851, it is appears that John had taken over his parents' house and that two extra cottages were built after 1841.
+The deed when John sold the cottage in 1850 (although he continued to live there afterwards), confirms that the previous occupier was his father Thomas Howcutt.